swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

   }
 }

-As with XCTest, the testing library allows test functions to be marked `async` `throws`, or `async`-`throws`, and to be isolated to a global actor (for example, by using the `@MainActor` attribute.)
+As with XCTest, the testing library allows test functions to be marked `async`, `throws`, or `async`-`throws`, and to be isolated to a global actor (for example, by using the `@MainActor` attribute.)